Middle Ear Infection FAQs (Acute Otitis Media)

 If you’re a parent you know about ear infections, a common condition that affects children at a very young age.
 The late night tears, the ear tugging, the repeated trips to the pediatrician, and the pink liquid antibiotic.
 It’s a familiar scene.
 As consistently predictable as this routine seems, acute otitis media (AOM) - the medical term for the most common type of ear infection - can be more complicated.

 Acute otitis media (AOM) is a swollen and often infected middle ear where fluid builds behind the eardrum and leads to pain.
-Acute otitis media is also the most common diagnosis in a pediatrician’s office.
+Infections can be viral, bacterial or a combination of both.
+AOM is also the most common diagnosis in a pediatrician’s office.

 Roughly 25% of all infants in developed countries will have at least one ear infection by their first birthday.
-By age three, up to 90% of children have had an ear infection.
-Children in day care are more prone to ear infections, too.
+By age three, up to 60% of children have had an ear infection and over 25% will have had three or more.
+Children in day care are more prone to ear infections After respiratory infections, AOM is the second most common diagnosis in the emergency department.

-Acute otitis media is infrequent in older school-age children, adolescents, and adults, but can still occur.
+Acute otitis media is less frequent in older school-age children, adolescents, and adults, but may still occur.

 Common ear infection questions you might ask your doctor include: